jomarsantos/k8s/README.md

 The next step is to add a DNS rule that points your domain to the IP address of the single k8s node

+You may have to also update any firewall rules and allow access to port 80/443:
+`doctl compute firewall create --inbound-rules="protocol:tcp,ports:80,address:0.0.0.0/0,address:::/0 protocol:tcp,ports:443,address:0.0.0.0/0,address:::/0" --tag-names=k8s:CLUSTER_UUID --name=k8s-extra-mycluster`

 # TLS / Let's Encrypt / Cert-Manager
 - Install the CustomResourceDefinitions and cert-manager itself:
   - `kubectl create namespace cert-manager`